OutbackMan/p-init-backup/c/git/CODE-STYLE.md

 This is a short document describing my preferred coding style for C projects.
 Coding style is very personal, and I don't not want to force my views onto anybody.
 However, this is what goes for code that is be part of projects I maintain.

 > **NOTE**:
-	* This guide assumes you are using a C11 compatible gcc compiler and that any cross-platform code exists as 3rd party libraries.
+	* This guide assumes you are using a C99 compatible C compiler. gcc, clang, microsoft, xcode

 ## Opening Remarks
 	* Good programmers write consistent code that humans can understand.